 Leveraging ginger’s health benefits is not hard to do.
 Here are four simple ways you can include ginger in your diet:

 Ginger Tea.
 Relieve stress and uplift your mood with the power of ginger tea.
 Ginger tea can provide soothing relief when you have a cold.
 You can boil ginger root in water to flavor the warm beverage for a potent taste.
 You can also add ginger powder to a hot drink or take an even easier route by steeping ginger tea bags in hot water.
+Or try some refreshing Ginger Iced Tea.

 Cooking with ginger as a spice.
 Ginger adds a little kick to the flavoring of meats, fruits and veggies.
 Try enhancing the taste of your steak, chicken or asparagus by incorporating some freshly peeled and diced ginger into your dish.